digitalXlabs/iac-ssg-awscdk/README.md

 ## Caveats

-1. This code won't deploy your Hugo site for you, only the infrastructure
+1. This code won't deploy your SSG site for you, only the infrastructure

 ## What is it all about?
-This project uses the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to create a cloud formation template that will deploy all the necessary resources that you need to host a [Hugo](https://gohugo.io) Generated Static Site.
+This project uses the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to create a cloud formation template that will deploy all the necessary resources that you need to host a [SSG](https://goSSG.io) Generated Static Site.

 Using the CDK, we will deploy our infrastructure as code, and the following resources will be created.